TV celebrities and coaches charged in college bribery scheme

 The couple's daughter, Sofia, is an aspiring actress who attends Los Angeles High School of the Arts.

+In another case, a young woman got into Yale in exchange for $1.2 million from the family, prosecutors said.
+A false athletic profile created for the student said she had been on China's junior national development soccer team.

-Sklarow, the independent education consultant, said the scandal "certainly speaks to the fact that the admissions process is broken."
+Sklarow, the independent education consultant unconnected to the case, said the scandal "certainly speaks to the fact that the admissions process is broken."

 "It's so fraught with anxiety, especially at the elite schools," he said, "that I think it can't be surprising that millionaires who have probably never said no to their kids are trying to play the system in order to get their child accepted."

-Note: This story has been corrected to reflect Loughlin had not been arrested.